-Minimum of 6 and a maximum of 13 participants on a twin/triple share[®] basis (plus two tour leaders).
+Minimum of 8 and a maximum of 13 participants[®] (plus two tour leaders).

 TOUR LEADERS

 Alison Weber and Carolyn Abbey.
 In the unlikely event that either Alison and Carolyn, or both, are unable to accompany this tour due to illness or other unforeseen circumstances, we will endeavour to engage a replacement tour leader and will provide details as soon as possible.